dgvnorth/NC-NEWS-FEND/README.md

 node --version
 ```

-Ensure that you have git installed:
+Ensure that you have git installed

 ```javascript
 git --version